 Our business is materially affected by conditions in the residential mortgage market, the residential real estate market, the financial markets and the economy including inflation, energy costs, unemployment, geopolitical issues, concerns over the creditworthiness of governments worldwide and the stability of the global banking system.
 In particular, the residential mortgage market in the U.S. has experienced a variety of difficulties and changed economic conditions, including defaults, credit losses and liquidity concerns.
 Certain commercial banks, investment banks and insurance companies have announced extensive losses from exposure to the residential mortgage market.
-These factors have impacted investor perception of the risk associated with RMBS, other real estate-related securities and various other asset classes in which we may invest have experienced significant volatility.
-By way of illustration, the ABX indices, which give a general indication of prices of a variety of subprime RMBS, declined substantially during the economic downturn, although such declines varied widely depending upon the vintage and seniority of the reference obligations.
+These factors have impacted investor perception of the risk associated with RMBS, other real estate-related securities and various other asset classes in which we may invest.
+As a result, values for RMBS, other real estate-related securities and various other asset classes in which we may invest.
+By way of illustration, the ABX indices, which give a general indication of prices of a variety of subprime RMBS, declined substantially during the economic downturn, although such declines varied widely depending upon the vintage and seniority of the reference obligations.1

 In the aftermath of the financial crisis, homeowner access to residential mortgage loans has been substantially limited.
 Lending standards have become significantly more stringent than in past periods, and access to many mortgage products has been severely curtailed or eliminated.
 This financing limitation has had an impact on new demand for homes, has lowered homeownership rates and is weighing heavily on home price performance.
 There is a strong correlation between home price depreciation and mortgage loan delinquencies.
-Any deterioration of the mortgage market and investor perception of the risks associated with RMBS, residential mortgage loans, real estate-related securities and various other assets that we acquire could materially adversely affect our business, financial condition and results of operations and our ability to make distributions to our shareholders.
+Any deterioration of the mortgage market and investor perception of the risks associated with RMBS, residential